PROMT

-ProMT is a developer of language translation software for businesses and private users since 1991.
+ProMT is a lead Russian developer of language translation software for businesses and private users since 1991.
 The company provides on-premises software based on neural technologies.

 History

 On March 6, 1998, ProMT launched a free online translation services, which is now known as PROMT.One.

 In 1997, ProMT and the French company Softissimo developed a line of products for the European company Reverso.

 Technology

 Historically, ProMT systems used rule-based machine translation (RBMT) technology.
 In 2011 a hybrid approach which combined rule-based and statistical MT was implemented.